guilhemmarchand/trackme/docs/FAQ.rst

 In the context of data source, the field **"data_name"** represents the unique identifier of the data source.

 - for regular data sources created by TrackMe, this is equal to combination of <index>:<sourcetype>.
-- for Elastic Sources, the definition choosen when the entity is created
+- for Elastic Sources, the definition defined when the entity is created

-The data_name unique identifier is used in different parts of the application, such as the search trackers which rely on it to idenfity the data source.
+The data_name unique identifier is used in different parts of the application, such as the search trackers which rely on it to identify the data source.

 **What are the numbers in the "lag summary" column?**